Legal Documents for Selling Land in New Mexico | Complete Checklist

 What are the most important documents in a land sale?

-The deed, the purchase agreement, and the legal description are the core items.
-Tax records, survey material, disclosures, and title-company requests often matter too, depending on the parcel.
+The deed, the purchase contract, and the record description are the core items.
+Tax records, survey material, disclosure paperwork, and title-company requests often matter too, depending on the parcel.

 Do I need a survey to sell land?

-Sometimes yes, especially when a title company is handling the closing, but legal help can be useful if the file involves probate, trust issues, boundary disputes, or other legal issues.
+Sometimes yes, especially when a title company is handling the closing, but legal help can be useful if the file involves probate, trust issues, boundary disputes, or other title complications.

 Why do buyers ask for tax records and maps?